Hamtony/TetrisAI/README.md

 * The game also increase the score a lot when lines are cleared, a Tspin is made or a perfect clear happend.

 ## The Model
 * The model has 2 Convolutional 2D layers + ReLU, then a flatten layer.
-Then this it's concatenated with other 15 parameters to process it with the a ReLU layer and then a linear for the output:
+Then this is concatenated with other 15 parameters to process it with the a ReLU layer and then a linear for the output:
 ```python
     def __init__(self, freeze=False):
         super().__init__()